Florida Truck Accident Lawyers - Paul | Knopf | Bigger

 • Amputation, dismemberment, or limb loss

-In addition, if a Winter Park, FL, truck accident is fatal, the victim’s family could file a wrongful death lawsuit.
+In addition, if a Florida truck accident is fatal, the victim’s family could file a wrongful death lawsuit.

-Parties Who Could Be Held Liable for a Truck Wreck in Winter Park, FL
+Parties Who Could Be Held Liable for a Truck Wreck in Florida

 Because the trucking industry involves multiple types of companies, various parties may bear liability for injuries suffered by victims of truck accidents.
 Depending on the causes and circumstances of the truck accident, examples of parties you might hold liable in a truck accident case include: